 Screening for Mutual Funds

-But that news would be of little consolation to holders of women’s clothing retailer Chico’s FAS, satellite radio provider XM Satellite Radio Holdings, and homebuilder Hovnanian Enterprises.
-As of last Wednesday, these stalwarts, along with more than 150 other stocks, had dropped more than 30 percent so far this year.
+But that news would be of little consolation to holders of MGM Mirage, Continental Airlines or Callaway Golf.
+As of last Wednesday, these, along with more than 160 other stocks, had dropped at least 50% so far this year.

-Those figures illustrate a major advantage of owning mutual funds instead of individual stocks.
+Those figures illustrate the advantage of owning mutual funds.
 Most funds hold dozens, if not hundreds of stocks, so you get automatic diversification.
 One or two disasters don’t move the needle on the entire portfolio by much.

 Say No to Loads

 Start by selecting “No-load funds only” from the “Load Funds” dropdown menu.
-Loads are sales commissions used to compensate financial advisors and stockbrokers who select mutual funds for their clients.
+Loads are sales commissions used to compensate financial advisors who select mutual funds for their clients.
 The professionals deserve to be paid for their work, but there’s no point in paying the fee if you are selecting funds on your own.
-Since Morningstar lists more than 7,000 no-load funds, ruling out load funds will still leave you with plenty of choices.

 Required First Purchase

 Next, use the “Minimum Initial Purchase” menu to specify $3,000.
 That means your first purchase of each fund must be at least $3,000.
-Usually after you’ve made your first purchase, you can add to your holdings in that fund in much smaller increments.
+Usually after your first purchase, you can add to holdings in a fund in much smaller increments.
 Other choices range from $500 to $10,000.
-Pick the amount that best suits your needs.
+Pick the amount that suits your needs.

 Star Rating